SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 on the state.
 The UBI is a claim a non-worker has on someone else's labour.
 F-ing disgusting.

+Besides all this, does a ubi support higher wages?
+No. It gives employers licence to lower wages.
+I fail to see anything progressive about a ubi at all, and the more I dig into the implications, the worse it gets.
+"Poverty" elimination, true, is about an absolute floor wage and social safety net, not a relative value story, but that's not full democracy.
+That is because the reality of everyday life is one of relative poverty.
+How one stands in relation to the ownership class matters in a democracy, not just that you have enough bread to put on the table.

 ### What About Justification for "tax the rich"?

 Bullsh1t.
 Why would you want to condition taxing the rich on the payment of a UBI?